Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/6-Manipulating data with pandas.md

 del all_flights['TAIL_NUM']
 ```

-Now we can use the mean() function to determine the mean of the ARR_DELAY column for all flights:
+Now you can use the `mean` function to determine the mean of the ARR_DELAY column for all flights and the `max` function to determine the longest delay:
 ```python
 print(all_flights.ARR_DELAY.mean()) # outputs : 2.824561633466266
 print(all_flights.ARR_DELAY.max()) # outputs : 2153.0